MStenke/labs/calm/lab1/calm_workshop_lab1.rst

 ran on the target machine.
 Macros and Variables are denoted in the
 @@{[name]}@@ format in the scripts.

+Can we add "substrate" as a term in the glossary section

 Part 1: Accessing and Navigating Calm
 **************************************